 Jake Wagner: Then a little while, as we scroll forward into probably the late '80s, early '90s, I don't know if you know better, Carol, but fee only and a different way of charging and really putting the client's interests first.
 Then part of what dad was really great at was posing questions that really got people to think deeply.

 Carol Anderson: Right.

 Jake Wagner: And so there came the 3.0.
-Some of it’s in this book, but a lot of it is to be discovered.
-That’s why we’re having this podcast and having these conversations.
+Some of it's in this book, but a lot of it's to be discovered.
+That's why we're having this podcast and having these conversations.

 Jake Wagner: But it's the financial planner's job to hold the client's hand as they walk through their financial lives and help be a guide and that there's this professional duty.
 To me, part of that 3.0 is what's our duty to the greater.
 Then also just reflecting on there's better and worse ways to do things, including our collective relationships with money.
 Just asking that question about what are better ways for us to relate and exchange value?